lizgarseeyah/Data_Science/index.md

 - education level
 - capital gain

-It helps to have good subject matter on this, but my reasoning is that someone with good income, a good job, good education, not a lot of dependents and with capital gain are likely to give to charities.
+It helps to have good subject matter on this, but my reasoning is that someone with good income, a good job, good education, not a lot of dependents, and capital gain are likely to give to charities.

 ```markdown
 # Import a supervised learning model that has 'feature_importances_'